saiteja1290/research_paper_email/README.md

 To gain the added functionality of using openai, insert your openai.api_key in any.py and comment out the respective code in comments

 Run app.py, copy the server link and paste it on your browser.

+After registering is done, run any.py to get the output i.e a mail containing the research papers based on the interests.